Jsparrow/jsparrow.github.io/docs/rules/make-fields-and-variables-final.md

 ## Benefits

-The readability and maintainability of the source code is improved.
-Furthermore, an accidental overwrite of variables or fields is prevented.
+Readability and maintainability of code is improved and accidental reassignments are prevented for affected fields and variables.

 ## Requirement & Tags